 Partners are any individuals or organizations that are essential to your project.
 They can be artists, nonprofit organizations, government entities, churches, businesses, neighborhood associations, etc. Listing your partners and giving us information about them will help the panel understand your project and its potential impact.

 Not necessarily.
 Depending on scope and intent, projects may have a reach outside of the city or town where you live.
-You will, however, be required to make a public presentation about your project in your community of residence in 2020.
+You will, however, be required to make a presentation (public, in person or virtual) about your project in 2021-2022.

-There is no application fee and it is free to set-up an account on the Submittable platform.
+There is no application fee and it is free to set-up an account on the Form Assembly platform.

 A national panel of artists and arts professionals will review all applications.

-Announcement of grants is scheduled for July 15, 2019.
+Announcement of grants is to be determined.
 All artists will be notified prior to the public announcement.

 We are happy to help as long as you e-mail us at email@example.com.
 Contacting us by e-mail is the best and fastest way for us to respond to your question and help you with your application.